MyAngelWhiteCat/OsuRequestFlow/README.md

 ## How does it work?

 **The core** — a viewer sends a link, the map downloads.
 Everything is safe, tested.
 No complicated steps.
 Especially cool for those without Osu!Supporter — the system installs maps automatically while you play.
+An anonymous twitch login is used to read the chat.
+After connecting to your chosen channel, it starts checking each message for a link to the OSU card.
+The link can be anywhere, no specific format is required.
+Only std is supported. ctb and mania are ignored for now.
+The domain and uri are checked, and the download itself takes place from the mirrors.
+You will not download any third-party files from the left links.
+The download itself, as well as the reading of the chat, takes place over HTTPS protocol.
+The program opens only one local port 23140 for a loopback connection without exposing you to any risk.
+The external ports do not open.
+WinAPI occasionally twitches - for example, to open Explorer when selecting a directory, you need to delete this function on Linux, after which you can build the project yourself.

 **Minimal setup:**
 - Specify your Osu! songs folder (The "Select folder" button will open the explorer — it might not immediately expand to full screen.
 Don't click it a hundred times, or you'll get tired of closing windows)